martineckardt/ACPs/ACPs/77-reinventing-subnets/README.md

 By separating Subnet Validators from Primary Network Validators, a list of validator IPs to connect to (the functional bootstrappers of the Subnet) is no longer provided by simply connecting to the Primary Network Validators.
 However, the Primary Network can enable nodes tracking a Subnet to seamlessly connect to the Subnet Validators by tracking and gossiping Subnet Validator IPs.
 Subnets will not need to operate and maintain a set of bootstrappers and can continue to rely on the Primary Network for peer discovery.

-### Setting a Subnet Manager
+### Setting a Validator Manager

 To create a Subnet, a `CreateSubnetTx` must be issued on the P-Chain.
 This transaction includes an `Owner` field which defines the key that must be used to authorize any validator set additions (`AddSubnetValidatorTx`) or removals (`RemoveSubnetValidatorTx`).

-To be a Permissionless Subnet, this `Owner` key must no longer have the ability to modify the Subnet's validator set.
-A `ConvertSubnetTx` must first be issued to explicitly convert a Subnet from Permissioned to Permissionless.
+To be a Sovereign Subnet, this `Owner` key must no longer have the ability to modify the Subnet's validator set.
+A `ConvertSubnetTx` must first be issued to explicitly convert a Subnet from having the validator set managed on the P-Chain to having the validator set managed sovereignly on an L1.
 This transaction will set the `(chainID, address)` pair that will manage the Subnet going forward.
 After `ConvertSubnetTx` is issued, the `Owner` from the `CreateSubnetTx` that created the Subnet will no longer have the ability to modify the Subnet's validator set.

-To provide maximal flexibility for Permissionless Subnets, the BLS multisignature approach in Avalanche Warp Messaging (AWM) is re-used to approve modifications to the Subnet's validator set.
+Instead of the `Owner`, from there on Avalanche Warp Messages are used to authorize modifications to the Subnet's validator set.
+This provides maximal flexibility for Sovereign Subnets.
 Using the `(chainID, address)` pair defined in the `ConvertSubnetTx`, a Warp Message with an [`AddressedCall`](https://github.com/ava-labs/avalanchego/tree/master/vms/platformvm/warp/payload#addressedcall) payload can be constructed.

 To validate an `AddressedCall` payload in Avalanche Warp Messaging, the `(chainID, address)` pair is used to lookup the validators of `chainID` and verify that the BLS multi-sig includes a quorum (set to 67%) of the Subnet's validator set.
 The P-Chain will use Warp Messages with `AddressedCall` payloads to support modifications of the Subnet's validator set using this `(chainID, address)` pair (using the `RegisterSubnetValidatorTx` and `SetSubnetValidatorWeightTx` defined later in the specification).